Aliases for ATP12A Gene

 GeneCards Summary for ATP12A Gene

 ATP12A (ATPase H+/K+ Transporting Non-Gastric Alpha2 Subunit) is a Protein Coding gene.
-Diseases associated with ATP12A include Bladder Calculus and Gastroduodenal Crohn's Disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include nucleotide binding and hydrogen:potassium-exchanging ATPase activity.
+Diseases associated with ATP12A include Esophageal Disease and Peptic Esophagitis.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and potassium:proton exchanging ATPase activity.
 An important paralog of this gene is ATP1A1.

 UniProtKB/Swiss-Prot for ATP12A Gene